By Rhonda Carrier

 For my two eldest sons, coming to Center Parcs was the realisation of a long-held dream.
 For much of their lives, they’ve listened enviously to glowing reports of their friends’ breaks at the popular holiday villages, with many of these kids now Center Parcs veterans who have been two, three or even more times (in fact, the father of my eldest son’s best friend has been a staggering 37 times, both pre- and after-kids).
-Clearly, the four Parcs dotted around the UK offer something special and possibly even addictive.
+Clearly, the five Parcs dotted around the UK offer something special and possibly even addictive.
 We were all impatient to discover what.

 A long weekend later and we feel, both as parents and kids, both exhausted and somehow restored.
 We spent a lot of quality time together as a family and were extremely active – even in freezing-cold January there was lots to do outside.
 The kids enjoyed quad-biking and pony-trekking/pony care, plus archery with me, and with their dad Laser Combat and a family football session culminating in a kids-versus-dads play-off.
 They also had swimming lessons and spent countless hours swimming and playing in the Subtropical Swimming Paradise.
 In-between, we cycled through the forest to and from the various venues dotted about the 400 acres.